 Property & Equipment Requirements

-The department or college responsible for any data on devices being disposed of must ensure that all data is securely removed to minimize the risk of possible compromise of the data.
+Departments are responsible for ensuring that all data is securely removed from data-containing devices prior to surplus or disposal.
 For additional information on data security, see PS-06.20 (Security of Data) and PS-114 (Security of Computing Resources).
 Also, see "Securely Removing Data from Devices" for steps or utilities available to securely delete and/or destroy the data.

 Idle or Surplus Inventory

 Moveable property that becomes idle or is deemed no longer needed by a department shall be surplused promptly.
 The Asset Custodian is to use the Asset Action Request form to arrange for pickup or delivery to the Property Management surplus warehouse.
 Items with a remaining useful life will be made available for redistribution to other departments on campus.
 All other assets will be surplused to LPAA.

 Departments are reminded that dismantling equipment must authorized in advance by Property Management.
 Submit an Asset Action Request to Property Management.
 Depending upon the acquisition cost of the asset, additional approval by LPAA may be required.
 Property Management will respond via email whether the request is approved.